hmis-tools/hmis-api-server/CONTRIBUTING.md

 * Commit early and often.
 Having one giant commit makes it difficult to understand the evolution of a patch.
 * Describe your commits with good comments.
 Comments like "changed index.html" aren't helpful.
 Comments like "updated the page title" are.
 * Don't be upset if your Pull Request requires an iteration.
-* (Eventually...)
-Write tests for your feature (currently we aren't set up for unit tests, but this will change.)
+The point of a pull request is to get feedback.

 Step 4: Understand the Code Base